-Earn a gold trophy in each of the four 150cc cups to unlock Extra Mode.
+Earn a gold trophy in each of the four 150cc cups to unlock Extra Mode, also known as Mirror Mode.
 Doesn’t matter which order, the new racing class will be available as soon as you return to the main menu.
 This fourth class mirrors all courses while maintaining the 150cc speed.

 Getting gold in 150cc can be quite a challenge when you factor in the rubberbanding AI mechanics.
 If you get ahead of the other computer racers, the game will manipulate the aggressive computer characters so that they go faster than what’s normally possible, and in some cases, even teleport to catch up to you.
 It’s cheap, but it’s something you’ll have to be aware of as you speed away.
 Try to always have a defensive item (like a Green Shell or a Banana) behind you in case they have the audacity to throw anything your way.
 And if they try to pass you, drive in front of them and they’ll crash right into your item.

 Just like unlocking Extra Mode, earn gold trophies in all four cups in the 150cc racing class.
 The new title screen features additional characters set across a golden desert landscape.
 A true mark of skill for all to see!

 There are three hidden Time Trails ghosts in Mario Kart 64.
 Break a specific Time Trial record in Luigi Raceway, Mario Raceway, or Royal Raceway to unlock that course’s ghost.
 Now when you play these tracks in the Time Trials mode, a ghost will race alongside you.
 You don’t get anything for beating the ghost but it’s a neat way for the game staff to get a little more involved.

 None of the other courses have a ghost to unlock.
 Here are the times you’ll need to beat: